randith/angular-apm/README.md

 angular-apm
 ==============

-Service to set performance markers
+Service to set performance markers and report via browser console or HTTP GET to beacon

 Installation
 ------------